AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 ## Configure Microsoft Dynamics 365 {#config-crm-microsoft}

-To connect Microsoft Dynamics 365 to work with Adobe Campaign via **Web API**, log on to [Microsoft Azure Directory](https://portal.azure.com) using a **Global administrator** credentials, and follow the steps below:
+To connect Microsoft Dynamics 365 to work with Adobe Campaign via **Web API**, log on to [Microsoft Azure Directory](https://portal.azure.com) using a **Global administrator** credential, and follow the steps below:

 1. Get your Dynamics 365 Application (client) ID.
 [Learn more](#get-client-id-microsoft)
 1. Generate Microsoft Dynamics Certificate key identifier and Key ID.
 [Learn more](#config-certificate-key-id)